Peek2: Regex-free Byte-level Byte-Pair Encoding Pretokenizer for LLM Inference on Edge Devices: Introduction

 \section{Introduction}

-Byte-level BPE tokenizers \cite{sennrich_2016_neural} are widely used in Large Language Models to transform raw text into a sequence of tokens.
-To overcome the limitations of the pair-merging process, which is usually slow and hard to parallelize, a pretokenizer is introduced to segment the original text into shorter fragments.
-These fragments then participate in the pair-merging process as individual inputs, enabling parallelization to achieve higher throughput \cite{blockbpe}.
-However, the pretokenizer itself is usually implemented using complex Regular Expressions.
-This makes the process unsafe and inefficient.
+Byte-level Byte-Pair Encoding (BPE) tokenizers \cite{sennrich_2016_neural} are widely used in Large Language Models (LLMs) to transform raw text into a sequence of tokens.
+A pretokenizer is used at the start of the tokenization process, segmenting the original text into shorter fragments to perform pair-merging individually.
+In practice, the pretokenizer is often implemented using Regular Expressions (Regex).

-While versatile, using Regex to process text data raises several problems.
-The ideal time complexity for a DFA-based Regex engine \cite{cox_regex_dfa} \cite{ken_regex_dfa} to execute an expression is \( O(n) \), where \( n \) is the length of the input.
-But as the Regex expression get complex with multiple capture groups, it is found \cite{bille_regex_complexity} \cite{davis_redos} that the time complexity may face regression to \( O(n \times k) \) or even \( O(n \times m) \), where \( k \) is the number of groups and \( m \) is the length of pattern.
-If the patterns have the potential to fall back to each other, the DFA compilation gets complicated, and some implementations choose to use NFA instead, resulting in a worst time complexity of \( O(2 ^ n) \).
-Modern Regex engines support more advanced features like backreferences \cite{schmid2024} \cite{berglund2023}, which makes the Regex execution an NP-Hard problem.
-The fact that Regex are arbitrary code loaded from files also creates new attacking surfaces \cite{davis_redos}.

-Since the pair-merging algorithm cannot start until the pretokenizer finishes, optimizing throughput will improve the overall performance of the Byte-level BPE tokenizer encoding process.
-This will lead to performance gains across various tasks related to Large Language Models, such as preprocessing the training corpus, training the BPE tokenizer, and handling long contexts during inference.

-To address the above problems, we propose a new implementation of the widely adopted cl100k \cite{tiktoken} pretokenizer, Peek2.
-Peek2 is Regex-free and has been tested to be more performant across all tokenizer-related tasks, thanks to the two new algorithms it introduces.
-Its improvements are thanks to the fact that not all Regex features are used, and that the aforementioned group fallback may not occur after a certain point.
-We found that only \( 7 \) categories of the first \( 2 \) characters have to be considered.
+Recent advances in edge–cloud hybrid LLM inference systems have begun to challenge the long-standing dominance of server-centric architectures \cite{hybrid-1} \cite{hybrid-2}.
+Improvements in model compression and runtimes now enable portions of LLM workloads to run directly on edge platforms such as desktop PCs, laptops, and embedded devices.
+We found that these systems perform BPE on low-cost edge devices, including pretokenization.
+For server-side training and inference, compiling and executing complex Regex is acceptable.
+However, on edge platforms, the Regex-based pretokenizer may introduce additional overhead that can affect throughput and cold-start time, due to low processing power, limited memory, and the lack of certain instruction sets.

+As presented by \citet{hybrid-1}, the model workload can be routed to the cloud or SLM on the edge after tokenization.
+With prior work such as BlockBPE \cite{blockbpe}, the pair-merging process is also parallelizable, though porting it to edge systems remains necessary.
+From an overall perspective, the pretokenizing phase, which happens before the pair-merging process, becomes the final piece left sequential and unoptimized.
+This motivates us to seek an optimization for the widely adopted pretokenizer, cl100k \cite{gpt3}.